Home > Good Food > Sourdough > How To: Use + Maintain Banneton Baskets

 1. Place the shaped sourdough, seam side up, into a floured banneton basket.

-2. Cover the basket with a clean kitchen towel, shower cap, or plastic bag, and allow the dough to proof until ready to bake.
+2. Cover the basket with a clean kitchen towel, shower cap, or plastic bag, and allow the dough to rise during the final proof until ready to bake.

 3. When ready to bake, carefully turn the banneton over onto a parchment sheet.